 If you aren’t sure what to draw or if you need some inspiration, feel free to pull something from our official 2017 prompt list:

 Hi folks.
 We’ve got four different cover concept submissions for our fourth anthology and we need help picking the winner.
 Head through the link to vote before midnight on September 28th.
 Keep in mind that some or all of these should be considered works in progress and as a result may have titles and/or slight color tweaks made before they are sent to the printer.

 This year our monthly meetings will feature demos and presentations about different aspects of the process of making comics.
-Our special guest presenter for June is Hannah K Chapman.
-As part of a joint meeting between Northside Comic Artists and Graham Crackers Comics Ladies’ Night Anthology Hannah will be doing an interactive comics writing workshop.
-See details below.
+Our special guest presenter for October is Rich B. See details below.

 Third Coast Comics is located in Rogers Park on Sheridan Rd. just south of the Loyola Red Line station (east side of the street next to Felice’s kitchen).

 The event is BYOB, so feel free to bring something to drink and/or eat.

 If you plan to attend, please RSVP: Facebook